Yahormarts/rsschool-devops-course-tasks/README.md

 export AWS_SECRET_ACCESS_KEY=<your_secret_key>

->Terraform: Install Terraform (version X.X.X or later).
+>Terraform: Install Terraform (lastest version).
 You can download it from terraform.io.

 >AWS CLI: Install and configure the AWS CLI.
 Make sure you have valid AWS credentials set up.
 Instructions can be found here.